-- U.S. Treasury Curve: U.S. Treasury rates increased, and the curve flattened.
-(See Figure 1)
+- U.S. Treasury Curve: U.S. Treasury yields fell beyond one year, and the Curve remained inverted (See Figure 1).

-- Corporate Market Technicals: Investment grade (IG) fixed-rate bond supply for January was $181 billion.
-IG bond funds reported $8 billion of outflows during the month.
+- Corporate Market Technicals: Investment grade (IG) corporate fixed-rate bond issuance for January was $144 billion.
+IG bond fund inflows were about $11 billion.

 Municipal Market Review

 Municipal bonds outperformed Treasuries as yields declined sharply in a classic seasonal pattern known as the January effect.
 Municipal bond yields in intermediate maturities from 2 to 10 years fell between 43bps and 47bps, with declines in shorter yields exceeding the 10-year declines (See Figure 3).